British Rail Class 483: Preservation

 The London Transport Traction Group was founded to facilitate the preservation of a Class 483 unit to run via an on-board power supply on the Epping Ongar Railway in Essex.
 On 24 November 2020, the group confirmed that it had been successful in securing a unit, probably 006 or 008.
 It was later announced that both 006 and 008 were going to be preserved by the group.

 After problems relating to a lack of space at the Epping Ongar Railway, the London Transport Traction Group announced that Units 006 and 008 will instead be preserved at the Llanelli and Mynydd Mawr Railway, making 006 and 008 the first tube trains to be housed at a preserved railway in Wales.

-It is also known that the Isle of Wight Steam Railway will be taking on unit 483007 Jess Harper which had gone under a 3-year overhaul, the last to be overhauled at Ryde traincare depot.
+The Isle of Wight Steam Railway received unit 483007, Jess Harper, which had gone under a 3-year overhaul shortly before retirement, being the last of the Class 483s to be overhauled at Ryde Traincare Depot.
 It is planned, in the short term, for the unit to be displayed in the 'Train Story Discovery Centre'.
 It is hoped that in the years to come the unit will be able to run on its own power along the line.

 On 29 July 2020, SWR, the owner and operator, announced that it was looking for new homes for the trains as soon as possible, to make room for the arrival of the first Class 484 units for testing later in the year.
 SWR had already received enquiries from preservation groups, including the adjacent Isle of Wight Steam Railway.
 Organisations expressing interest will need to demonstrate the capacity and financial security to remove and look after the train, as well as an appropriate long-term physical storage location.